Romario-Negreiros/Ecommerce/README.md

 <h2 style="text-align: center">ReactCommerce</h2>

-That's a front end only ecommerce, being built with react, typescript and styled components.
+A simple ecommerce, built with react, typescript, commercejs and stripe

 -----------------------------------------------------------------------------------------------------------------------------

-## Status
-Integrating with the commerce.js library, which allows me to have a full ecommerce management, such as cart methods, checkout and also login and logout of clients without needing a backend.

 #### Brief

-* Users will be able to login
+* Users will be able to simulate a real ecommerce flow, addind, removing, editing quantity, and checking out
-* See a historic of their orderers
-* See their cart items even when the browser has been closed
 * Fill in all the fields on checkout and go ahead to conclude 'pay' and conclude the order
 * The products list will be filterable
 * Each product has its own dedicated page with more detailed informations